Meghan Markle and Prince Harry's royal wedding guest list

 “I don’t know, I think it’s during one of the tournaments, so we’ll see if I can make it,” the tennis player told “Good Morning America.”

-Spice Girls member Mel B said on the talk show "The Real" Feb.
-27 that she will attend the couple's nuptials -- and revealed that her fellow bandmates were invited, too.
-The singer didn't confirm if the pop group would perform at the wedding reception.
+Mel B, otherwise known as Scary Spice, said on “The Real" Feb.
+27 that she will attend the couple’s nuptials -- and revealed that her fellow bandmates were invited, too.
+The singer didn’t confirm whether the pop group would perform at the wedding reception.

 “I’ve met Prince Charles lots of times,” she told The Sun at The Prince's Trust Awards on March 6.
 “I’m going to ask him where my invite is because I haven’t got mine yet, obviously Mel B said she has hers.
 I think Mel was just kind of having a bit of a joke.
 There are no plans to go to the wedding at the moment.”